 After your hair transplant, your surgeon will provide you with special hair wash products to use.
 These come with specific instructions for use so that you don’t end up damaging the transplanted grafts.
-Washing your hair after hair transplant can help to remove scabs as well as support the healing process.
+Washing your hair after a hair transplant can help to remove scabs and support the healing process.

-How To Wash Hair After FUE Hair Transplant?
+How To Wash Your Hair After FUE Hair Transplant?

-You should start your post-transplant hair washing 2 days after your hair transplant procedure and follow through with this until the scabs fall off.
+You should start your post-transplant hair washing 2 days after the surgery and follow through with this until the scabs fall off.
 Before that, you can, however, take a shower or a bath.
 Just make sure that you do not get your hair/head wet.

 As far as washing your hair after a hair transplant is concerned, it should be done in the following order: